 Any amount of PLVS Energy «Customer Name» schedules for a PLVS Event will be subtracted from the PLVS Pool amount for the given Fiscal Year listed in the table above.
-Once the PLVS Pool amount is exhausted for a given Fiscal Year «Customer Name» shall not notify BPA of another PLVS Event or schedule PLVS Energy in any hour for the remainder of the Fiscal Year.
+Once the PLVS Pool amount is exhausted for a given Fiscal Year, «Customer Name» shall not notify BPA of another PLVS Event or schedule PLVS Energy in any hour for the remainder of the Fiscal Year.

 1.4.8.4 Daily Energy Limit During a PLVS Event